SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Results of tests after model selection. {#tbl:posthocresults}

-From the trials outlined in Table @tbl:posthocresults, the temporal task best resembles expected error in simulations as they predict into the future.
 The interactive tools website allows for further examination of error.

 ## Simulation outcomes
 After retraining on all available data using the selected configuration from our sweep, Monte Carlo simulates overall outcomes.
 Despite the conservative nature of the Bonferroni correction [@mcdonald_handbook_2014] and the 1km sample assumption, {{percentSignificant}} of maize acreage in SSP245 falls within a neighborhood with significant changes to claim probability ($p < 0.05 / n$) at some point during the 2050 series simulations.
 That said, we observe that some of the remaining neighborhoods failing to meet that threshold have less land dedicated to maize within their area and, thus, a smaller sample size in our simulations.